crazyantlabs/sftptogo-examples/dotnet/README.md

 The project contains two solutions:
 - SFTPClient: This is a simple console application which depicts how we can use our SFTP service to perform differnet file operations.
-- SFPTService: This is a simple class library project that conatains the contains code to connect, upload , dowload and delete files.
+- SFPTService: This is a simple class library project that contains code to connect, upload ,download and delete files.

 #Project Dependencies